 - Use of antihistamine eyed drops such as sodium cromoglicate alongside other products to control specific symptoms of hayfever such as watery and irritated eyes

-Lastly, patients need to be aware of different techniques to help to minimise exposure to allergens which cause hayfever symptoms, for example:
+Lastly, patients need to be aware of different techniques to help to minimize exposure to allergens that cause hayfever symptoms, for example:

 - Keeping windows closed in buildings and cars

 - Avoidance of areas with high pollen count such as grassy areas

 - Use of sunglasses to stop pollen from getting into the eyes

 - Avoid drying the clothes outside when pollen is high